AbidRaza1/Querying-Adventure-works-database/README.md

 # Querying Adventure works database:

-The repository contains SQL queries which are used to query data from data base.
+The repository contains queries which are performed to retrieve, sort, join and aggregate Adventure works database.
 Every script has its own individual objective.
-The queries contained performed following functions in general:

-1-TSQL SELECT queries

-2-Data types and NULL

-3-Multiple tables with JOIN

-4-Set operators

-5-Functions and aggregate data

-6-Subqueries and APPLY

-7-Common Table Expressions

-8-Group sets and pivot data

-9-Modify data

-10-Transact-SQL programming

-11-Error handling and transactions
+We have developed VIEWS, PROCEDURES, INNER, OUTTER and FULL JOINS, LOOPS using T-SQL.

-Reference: These projects/ queries are heavily inspired by "Querying data with Transact SQL", a course by Microsoft Corporation.
+Reference: These projects/queries are heavily inspired by "Querying data with Transact SQL", a course by Microsoft Corporation.